Web Analytics Made Easy - StatCounter

 What an HVAC transition does

-• Airflow restriction near equipment or ducts
+• Airflow restriction near equipment, plenums, ducts, or registers

 Local service